signaturescience/metscale/scripts/README.md

 ![](https://github.com/signaturescience/metagenomics-wiki/blob/master/documentation/figures/DQT%20v1.png)

 ## Required Files
-If you have not already, you will need to clone the MetScale repository and activate your metscale environment [Install](https://github.com/signaturescience/metscale/wiki/02.-Install) before proceeding:
+If you have not already, you will need to clone the MetScale repository and activate your metscale environment (see [Install](https://github.com/signaturescience/metscale/wiki/02.-Install)) before proceeding:

 ```sh
 [user@localhost ~]$ source activate metscale